brianmueller/cssi-curriculum/_lessons/git/02-git-basic-workflow.md

   language: git
 ---

-## When you need to Fork a Repository(Repo) and create a local version on your computer:
-1. Click the **Fork this repo** Link on Learn - this take you to the original Repo on Github
-2. Click the **Fork** button on the Github Repo - Add the Fork to your Github Profile
-3. Click the **Copy to Clipboard** button on the lower right side of your Forked Repo (the https address)
-4. Open the Terminal
-5. `cd dev`
-6. type `git clone ` and paste the https address you **Copied to Clipboard** from your Forked Repo
-7. `cd` into the repo you just cloned and you are ready to start working!

 ## When you have done some work and want to make a commit and push up your changes to your Forked Repo on Github:
 1. In Terminal, make sure you are currently in the directory of the project that you want to push (`pwd` will tell you what directory you are currently in if you aren't sure)
 2. `git add .`